David Manners, 11th Duke of Rutland: Biography

-Rutland is the elder son of the 10th Duke of Rutland by his second wife, the former Frances Sweeny, now the Dowager Duchess.
+Rutland is the elder son of the 10th Duke of Rutland by his second wife, the former Frances Sweeny.
 He was educated at Stanbridge Earls School, near Romsey in Hampshire, which has since closed.
 He succeeded his father in the titles on 4 January 1999.
 He has a younger brother, Lord Edward Manners, a sister, Lady Teresa Manners, and a half-sister, Lady Charlotte Manners.

 Rutland's ancestral home is Belvoir Castle in the northern part of Leicestershire.
 The Sunday Times Rich List 2013 estimated his personal fortune at £125 million, but he had to sell a painting to keep Belvoir Castle maintained.

 The Duke was a high-profile supporter of the UK Independence Party (UKIP) and has hosted fundraising events at Belvoir Castle.
-In 1999, he stood for UKIP when the House of Lords had to elect 92 hereditary peers.
-He stood in a House of Lords by-election in 2005 and again in 2015.
+He has stood in six House of Lords by-elections from 2005 to 2016.

 In the summer of 2005, Rutland bought the Manners Arms Country Hotel and Restaurant in Knipton near Grantham, which had been built for the 6th Duke of Rutland as a hunting lodge during the 1880s.
 The Duchess took a leading part in the renovation work they carried out on the property.